baileye/mineImages/README.md

   - V2: Trained Custom Vision
 - Function writes response to Azure Storage
 - Power BI visualises the data
-  - "Find all images with Eoin and a horse"
+  - "Find all images of a man with a blue background on grass"

 ## Technologies